New & Used BMW X5 : In Depth

 GET A FREE PRICE QUOTE

 The BMW X5 continues to be the brand’s largest car, with the first generation built in 1999.
-Although BMW dubs it a “Sports Activity Vehicle”, it really is a full-size SUV.
-There’s a choice between six and eight-cylinder engines, with standard all-wheel drive.
-The X5 competes with the Lexus GX, Mercedes M-Class, Audi Q7, and Cadillac Escalade.
+Although BMW calls it a “Sports Activity Vehicle”, it really is a full-size SUV.
+There’s the option of six and eight-cylinder engines, with standard all-wheel drive.
+The X5 competes with the Cadillac Escalade, Audi Q7, Mercedes-Benz M-Class, and the Lexus GX.